openstack/openstack-manuals/doc/admin-guide-cloud/source/networking_adv-features.rst

 ========================================

-Several plug-ins implement API extensions that provide capabilities similar to what was available in nova-network.
+Several plug-ins implement API extensions that provide capabilities similar to what was available in ``nova-network``.
 These plug-ins are likely to be of interest to the OpenStack community.

 Provider networks